 #3 Best things to do and see in Cartagena de Indias

-Cartagena de Indias is a city where you are bored after a few days.
+Cartagena de Indias is a city where you might be bored after a few days.
 There is no museum or fun things to do during the day – Except wandering in Old city and Getsemani.
 However, there are some fantastic islands to discover.

 Fun things to do in Cartagena (+)